KingT2999/Wallpy/README.md

 If you need to add a new video to the program, just add it to the web/video.
 The file name cannot contain spaces.

+The program needs the eel module to work
+`pip install eel`